moll/js-sqlate/README.md

 db.query(query.toString("$"), query.parameters)
 ```

-Because Sqlate.js's `Sql` object also has property aliases for the PostgreSQL's library's [query config object](https://node-postgres.com/features/queries), you can also pass the query directly:
+Because Sqlate.js's `Sql` object also has property aliases for the [PostgreSQL's library][node-postgresql]'s [query config object](https://node-postgres.com/features/queries), you can also pass the query directly:

 ```javascript
 var ids = [1, 2, 3]